 But complying with the IRB credit risk approach needs significant internal resources and a willingness to tackle an extremely complex project.

 That’s why lenders often use our vast experience in this area.
-We monitor all changes in regulation and help banks and building societies calculate the cost benefit of adopting an internal ratings-based approach.

 Support to achieve advanced IRB status